CollinHeist/TPDbCollectionMaker/README.md

 optional arguments:
-  -h, --help            show this help message and exit --spaces NUM_SPACES, --spacing NUM_SPACES
-                        How many spaces to use in indentation --indent NUM_SPACES   How many spaces to indent output --always-quote        Whether to put all titles in quotes ("")
+  -h, --help            show this help message and exit --always-quote        Whether to put all titles in quotes ("")
 ```